|Search||Chronology||Locations||Aircraft||Vessels||Missing In Action (MIA)|

 Over the minutes that ensued, the crew left ship, lowering the wounded to life rafts and striking out for the nearby destroyers and cruisers to be picked up by boats from those ships.
 After the evacuation of all wounded, the executive officer, CDR I. D. Wiltsie, left the ship down a line on the starboard side.
 CAPT Buckmaster, meanwhile, toured the ship for one last time, inspecting her to see if any men remained.
 After finding no "live personnel," Buckmaster lowered himself into the water by means of a line over the stern.
 By that point, water was lapping the port side of the hangar deck.

-Picked up by the destroyer Hammann (DD-412), CAPT Buckmaster was transferred to Astoria (CA-34) soon thereafter and reported to Rear Admiral Fletcher, who had shifted his flag to the heavy cruiser after the first dive-bombing attack.
-The two men agreed that a salvage party should attempt to save the ship since she had stubbornly remained afloat despite the heavy list and imminent danger of capsizing.
+Rescued by USS Hammann (DD-412), Captain Buckmaster was transferred to USS Astoria (CA-34) and reported to Rear Admiral Fletcher.
+They agreed that a salvage party should attempt to save the ship despite the heavy list and danger of capsizing.

-Interestingly enough, while the efforts to save Yorktown had been proceeding apace, her planes were still in action, joining those from Enterprise in striking the last Japanese carrier - Hiry? - late that afternoon.
-Taking four direct hits, the Japanese flattop was soon helpless.
-She was abandoned by her crew and left to drift out of control.
-Yorktown had been avenged.
+Interestingly enough, while the efforts to save Yorktown had been proceeding apace, her planes were still in action, joining those from Enterprise in striking the last Japanese carrier Hiryū late in the afternoon.

-Yorktown, as it turned out, floated through the night; two men were still alive on board her - one attracted attention by firing a machine gun that was heard by the sole attending destroyer, Hughes.
-The escort picked up the men, one of whom later died.
+Yorktown, as it turned out, floated through the night; two men were still alive on board her - one attracted attention by firing a machine gun that was heard by the sole attending destroyer, USS Hughes who rescued the two men, one who later died.

 |Forum||Updates||People||Museums||Reviews||Submit Info||How You Can Help|